 So clearly, taking a lot of projects on vacation is nothing new to me.
 Figuring out which knitting projects are best for traveling, and how to most easily transport them, is always a bit of a challenge though.
-Here are some tricks for travel knitting that I’ve picked up along the way.
+Here are some tricks for travel knitting that I’ve picked up along the way:

-- Pick small-ish projects.
-As any one who’s ever traveled anywhere and had to cram a bunch of clothes into a carry-on suitcase (paying for luggage is not high on my list of fun vacation things) understands the importance of maximizing space.
+As anyone who’s ever traveled anywhere and had to cram a bunch of clothes into a carry-on suitcase (paying for luggage is not high on my list of fun vacation things) understands the importance of maximizing space.
 The smaller the project, the more easy it will be to knit while you’re traveling.
 Bonus points if you finish the project, because then you clearly have to buy a new skein of souvenir yarn, right?
 For me, this usually means socks or hats, but it doesn’t have to.
 Mittens or scarves are great travel knitting projects, but if we look outside the suitcase, think sleeves.
 Sleeves can be knit in the round or flat.
 Amy Christoffers’ Vergennes Pullover or Sarah Fama’s Mayville Cardigan both have easy sleeve patterns.

-- Choose your tools wisely.
 As you may have noticed, I like to knit socks.
 I knit socks a lot.
 Socks are my number one project for knitting on the go.
 I tend to switch back and forth between using double-points and using the Magic-Loop method when I’m staying in town (say, going to knitting group), but for longer travel, I usually opt for Magic-Loop—nothing like making friends with everyone on an airplane as you attempt to chase down a dropped dpn.
 (Knitting Help has a great video on learning Magic-Loop, if you’re not familiar with it.)
 Occasionally, I’ll bring along the double-points, but in those instances I have to have a dpn work-in-progress holder with me.
 It keep my knitting needles tidy, save me from stabbing myself as I reach into my project bag, and possibly make me appear a little less threatening to the TSA folks (this last point requires more research).
 Note: yes, you can generally take your knitting needles on the plane if your departure point is within the United States, but be sure to check the website of the arrival destination airport, or the governing body of travel within your country (such as the TSA in the United States).
 Knitting needles are typically not allowed when flying out of an airport in the United Kingdom, but I had no problem with my crochet project.

 Take this opportunity to break out all those work-in-progress bags you have, or just grab some gallon-sized Ziploc baggies—whatever you use, make sure it has some sort of closure at the opening.
 If you, like me, take multiple knitting projects with you when you travel, the last thing you want is a mess of tangled yarns and needles all jumbled together in one bag.
 Placing your knitting projects in bags also protects them from getting roughed up in transit.